The 5 flood danger levels and recommended behaviour

 Effects

-It may be dangerous to remain near rivers.
+• It may be dangerous to be in the vicinity of lakes and rivers.
 As a precaution, maintain a safe distance.

 Danger level 3: Considerable danger